Honours Programme Master

 The admission requirements for the HPM Architecture and the Built Environment are:

-- An average grade of 7.5 for a completed TU Delft Bachelor’s degree or comparable average and degree if you graduated from another university;
+- A GPA of 7.5 for a completed TU Delft Bachelor’s degree or a comparable GPA and degree if you obtained your Bachelor's degree at another university;

 - A high level of motivation to participate in the programme.